maxmind/blog-site/content/2013/06/why-should-i-use-the-minfraud-services-riskscore-instead-of-score.md

 tag:
   - "Risk Scoring"
 authors:
-  - "The Team at MaxMind"
+  - "the team at MaxMind"
 ---

 The ‘riskScore’ is the most actionable piece of data returned by MaxMind’s